stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 14 (P4L3) - White-box Testing.md

 ## Control Flow Graphs

 **Control flow graphs** are ways to visualize the control flow of a particular block of code.

+## Branch Coverage

+Similar to statement coverage, **branch coverage** refers to the number of branches in the program (a group of tests based on the control flow for a particular block of program) and the coverage should measure the number of executed branches versus the total number of branches.